Oklahoma professor says he was fired for having gay guest speaker - NewsBreak

 Michael O’Keefe taught graphic design at Oklahoma Christian for 41 years, until March 7.

 “[Mr.] O’Keefe was fired because he had a class where several speakers came in and talked about their personal challenges and how they overcame them,” said Emily Thornton, who attended the university.
-“It was absolutely shocking to me.”
+“It was absolutely shocking to me.”‘Just unfathomable’: Infant hospitalized, grandfather accused in attack

 O’Keefe’s lawyer, Kevin Jacobs, sent a statement that reads in part: